-Now that you know which document needs to be perfect, what should it look like?
-It should be about 1.5 pages long, explain why you are interested in teaching as a primary focus, indicate clearly that you are familiar with this particular school, and make it clear that you want to work with their undergraduates.
-(Make sure you use that word, some applicants send the same cover letter to graduate programs and PUIs - a guaranteed way to be excluded from the search.)
-If you determined from your phone call that there is an interest in hiring a research-active faculty member, you want to describe your intention to conduct student-based research.
+Now that you know the cover letter eds to be perfect, what should it look plain why you are interested in teaching as a primary focus, indicate clearly that you are familiar with this particular school, and make it clear that you want to work with their undergraduates.
+(Make sure you use the word undergraduate; some applicants send the same cover letter to research universities and primarily undergraduate institutions-a guaranteed way to be excluded from the search.)
+If you determined from your phone call that there is an interest in hiring a faculty member with an active research program, you want to describe your intention to involve undergraduate students in your research.
 The cover letter should be well written, easy to read, and maybe reveal enough of your personality that your application stands out from the others.
-Once you have a document in a presentable format, have several colleagues critically read your cover letter in order to see how you look on paper.
+Have several colleagues critically read and comment on your cover letter.

 Your CV should be written as if you were trolling for fish-put out as many hooks as possible to snag as many fish along the way as possible.
 Sure, you need all the basic facts, but they should be presented in the best possible light.
-For example, lets say your Ph.D. thesis is on a molecule in the right ear of the tsetse fly and you got your degree with Dr. X at University Y. You could list yourself as:
+For example, let's say degree with Dr. X at University Y. You could list yourself as: